Alboroni/WAF-Monitoring/readme.md

 ## Virtual Machines

-To monitor Virtual Machines we will use the **VM Insights**.
+To monitor Virtual Machines we will use **VM Insights** .
 This gives us a standardized and recommend set of data collection and builtin visualisations to help indentify performance bottlenecks and dependencies

 Please follow [Add VM Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/vm/vminsights-configure-workspace?tabs=CLI#add-vminsights-solution-to-workspace) to add the solution to the workspace.